Speirsy/framing_norah/README.md

-# Framing Norah
+# Framing Norah Web Application

-Framing Norah is a professional picture hanging service operating in Glasgow, offering expert help to securely and stylishly hang artwork, photos, and other framed pieces for homes and offices.
-With over 30 years of experience in bespoke picture framing, we handle all types of framing challenges and provide tailored solutions to ensure your walls look their best.
+This repository contains the source code for **Framing Norah**, a web application designed to support a professional picture hanging service in Glasgow.
+The site allows users to explore services, read a blog, view a gallery, and get in touch through the contact page.
+The application integrates Firebase for authentication and Firestore for blog content management.

 ## Key Features

-- **Professional Services**: We offer precision picture hanging, framing adjustments, and more, with services tailored to your needs.
+- **Responsive Web Design**: Optimized for mobile, tablet, and desktop usage.
-- **Blog**: Learn tips and tricks about picture hanging, framing, and home decor through our regularly updated blog.
+- **Google Maps Integration**: Displays service areas around Glasgow West End.
-- **Gallery**: View our portfolio featuring a wide range of past work, including bespoke framing and hanging solutions.
+- **Blog System**: Managed through Firestore, allowing for content creation and updates.
-- **Contact**: Get in touch with us directly through the contact form for inquiries or to schedule a consultation.
+- **Authentication**: Firebase authentication is used to manage access to certain administrative functions such as posting new blog content.
-- **Google Maps Integration**: Easily locate our service area, which includes Glasgow West End and surrounding suburbs.
+- **Image and Video Gallery**: A dynamic gallery that allows users to view various projects and portfolio items.

 ## Installation and Setup

-To install the necessary dependencies, follow these steps:
+To set up and run this project locally:

 1. Clone the repository: